With the advent of online gambling moving across America state by state, should DraftKings stock be a buy for growth investors?

 The Bear Case for DraftKings

 The valuation of DraftKings and the hype surrounding the stock should be a concern for potential investors.
-It is now the second-biggest U.S. gambling company in market cap off the back of $430 million in revenue last year.
-To put this into context, the biggest U.S. gambling company by market cap — Las Vegas Sands (NYSE:LVS) — brought in $13.7 billion last year.
+It is now the second-biggest U.S. gambling company in market cap off the back of $423 million in revenue in the past 12 months.
+To put this into context, the biggest U.S. gambling company by market cap — Las Vegas Sands (NYSE:LVS) — brought in $6 billion.

 So, Should I Buy DraftKings stock?

 DraftKings is in an enviable place in the industry.
-It has a well-established brand, a growing customer base, 43 potential U.S. states it can move into, and a good balance sheet with $450 million in cash and no debt on the books.
+It has a well-established brand, a growing customer base, 42 potential U.S. states it can move into, high insider ownership, and a good balance sheet with $1.14 billion in cash and no debt on the books.
 CEO Jason Robins has outlined clear goals for the business moving forward, including a path to $1 billion in annual earnings, although no time has been set for this achievement.

-The way the company has used its dominant position in daily fantasy sports to gain an upper hand in the online sports gambling industry shows strong business acumen from its management, and I’m also impressed by the resilience of the company in a time of no live sports.
+The way the company has used its dominant position in daily fantasy sports to gain an upper hand in the online sports gambling industry shows strong business acumen from its management, and I’m also impressed by the resilience of the company in a time when there was no live sport at the peak of lockdown.
 Offering markets on esports and ping-pong indicates a level of ingenuity and pragmatism from the business, as well as a clear demand from customers.

 I have high hopes for this company and think it’s in a prime position to take control of the online sports betting industry as more and more states begin to legalize it.
 My one caveat is that the stock may race ahead of the business and lead to some unsustainable valuations.
 If you do choose to invest in Draftkings, I would suggest keeping a long-term outlook on the stock and give less heed to the daily fluctuations which are sure to come.